JennEYoon/deep-learning/readme.md

 ---
 ## Setup and Environment notes

+  * June 17, 2020 1:00 AM - moved local repo to C drive, Google Drive backup does not work well with Ubuntu "network" drive, can only backup as Photos, makes all other file folders as Photos.
+  * deep-learning repo - recloned and tested on C:\python\repos\deep-learning\

 .bashrc alias: "adlpy" changes active conda env to "dlpy" and changes working directory to "/work/deep-learning".
 Python v 3.8, tensorflow v 2, keras, tensorflow-datasets.
 Coursera uses hdf5 data library - already installed.
 Doctest and Pandocs already installed - use for my testing.
 Later install unittest.